cloudendpoints/endpoints-management-python/CONTRIBUTING.rst

 ---------------------

-Once you have made all your changes, tests, and updated the documentation, make a pull request to move everything back into the main `google-scc` repository.
+Once you have made all your changes, tests, and updated the documentation, make a pull request to move everything back into the main `google-esp-library` repository.
 Be sure to reference the original issue in the pull request.
 Expect some back-and-forth with regards to style and compliance of these rules.